gmgu/paper_review/README.md

 #### H3
 - Fu and Dao et al., "Hungry Hungry Hippos: Towards Language Modeling with State Space Models
   - This paper proposes a state space model (SSM) that can perform well on natural language understanding tasks.
   - The key idea is to add "copy" and "compare" functions to SSM.
-These two function is already provided by the attention operation, i.e., $QK^{-1}V}$, where $QK^{-1}$ computes the similarity between $Q$ and $K$ (and thus comparing all pairwise tokens), and multiplying $V$ is a kind of copying.
+These two function is already provided by the attention operation, i.e., $QK^{-1}V$, where $QK^{-1}$ computes the similarity between $Q$ and $K$ (and thus comparing all pairwise tokens), and multiplying $V$ is a kind of copying.
   - The authors propose Hungry Hungry Hippos (H3) layer, which is two SSMs, one having shifted diagonal matrix $A$ (seems like it represents the previous state), another hvaing diagonal matrix $A$ (seems like it is used for pairwise comparison).
 Three projections $Q, K, V$ of input $x$ is fed into two SSMs.
+  - There is a game called Hungry Hungry Hippos.
+In the game each person should collect marvels using a Hungry Hippo's mouse.
+(One marvel can go into one Hungry Hippo's mouse.)
+Maybe an SSM corresponds to a Hungry Hippo because each of $K$ and $SSM(K)V$ is fed to only one SSM.
-  - The paper empirically shows that H3 outperforms S4, and performs as good as attention models.
+  - The paper empirically shows that H3 outperforms S4, and that H3 performs as good as attention models.
-  - This is the first work that adapted SSM to natural language tasks.
+  - This is the first work that well adapted SSM to natural language tasks.

 ### Multimodal (text, image) Model and Data